elrob/countrySearch/README.md

 # CountrySearch

+Tiny React app for searching countries.
+As a bonus, the country's flag is displayed.

 ### Requirements:

 - Node.js v6.11.0 (.nvmrc file is included so if you use nvm you can simply run: `nvm use`)